KenbonTN/Hello-Microverse-1/README.md

 > This is the first html and css project of the first block in which linters are integrated.
 > This project is part of my Microverse exercises, where we learn how to set a up a new repository in a professional manners.
-> This project doesn't require any complex coding.
-The goal here is to master all of the tools and best practices that are used in a professional development environment.

 **[Hello Microverse]** is a project where no complex coding is required and the only goal here is to master all of the tools and best practices we learned at Microverse.